oltdaniel/guarded/README.md

 # guarded :lock:

-visualize a guarded messaging protocol
+visualize a secure messaging protocol

 ## About